jgam/college-recommend/college/README.md

 - now two things
 - 1. colleges if in, then passin false for college presenter so we can delete right away
 - 2. if token is there, we need to keep it logged in!

+- first thing done
+- still token is there?